 - 1 ½ cups grated monterey jack cheese

 - 2 cups cooked chicken, chopped small

-- For serving: Greek yogurt, chopped tomatoes, sliced green onions, avocado
+- For serving: Greek yogurt, sliced green onions, avocado, and/or cilantro

-- Preheat oven to 375.
-Spray a baking dish with cooking spray and set aside.
+- Preheat oven to 375 degrees F. Lightly spray an 8x8-inch baking dish with cooking spray and set aside.

 - In a medium bowl, combine the yogurt, chili powder, cumin and green onions.